Shakermaker: B-sides

 The song was released with three B-sides: "D'Yer Wanna Be a Spaceman?" (first appearing on the Live Recordings demo tape), sung by Noel Gallagher, which is instrumentally similar to "Married with Children" from Definitely Maybe and features nostalgic lyrics and two-part backing vocals by Liam; "Alive", a rough demo of an early rocker, and a live version of "Bring It on Down".

 Music video

-The music video was shot in Burton Road, Manchester nearby the Gallaghers' childhood home.
+The music video was shot on Burton Road, Manchester nearby the Gallaghers' childhood home.
 The field they are playing football in is Didsbury Toc H Sports Ground in Fog Lane, Didsbury in South Manchester.

-The album Liam shows to the camera is Paul McCartney's 1973 album Red Rose Speedway.
-The music video garnered 3.6 million views on YouTube.
+The album Liam shows to the camera is Paul McCartney and Wings's album Red Rose Speedway.
+The music video garnered 5 million views on YouTube.

+Jimmy Keddie is seen for a brief moment smoking a pipe behind Liam Gallagher, at the 3:17 mark.